nkwiecienn/Constraint-programming/02. The Production Problem/README.md

 | -- | -- | -- | -- |
 | 5000 | 7500 | 4000 | 3000 |

-Cool.
-Now the data is in the TheWeaponProblem.dzn file.
+The data is in the TheWeaponProblem.dzn file.